valantic/vue-template/package.md

 * [vue-loader](https://github.com/vuejs/vue-loader) - Vue.js component loader for Webpack.
 * [vue-style-loader](https://github.com/vuejs/vue-style-loader) - Similar to style-loader, you can chain it after css-loader to dynamically inject CSS into the document as style tags.
 * [vue-styleguidist]() - Created from react styleguidist for Vue Components with a living style guide.
+* [webpack](https://github.com/webpack/webpack) - webpack is a module bundler.
+Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
+* [webpack-auto-inject-version](https://github.com/radswiat/webpack-auto-inject-version) - Webpack plugin to auto inject version into html or file.
+* [webpack-dev-server](https://github.com/webpack/webpack-dev-server) - Serves a webpack app.
+Updates the browser on changes.
+* [webpack-monitor](https://github.com/webpackmonitor/webpackmonitor) - Webpack Monitor is a configurable Webpack plugin that captures relevant statistics on your production builds.

 ### copy-webpack-plugin